JPReceveur/SpatialEcologyFinalProj/README.md

 GhanaMUSurvey.csv, This file contains the raw data collected during the field survey:Benbow et. al. (2014)

+PointsOnly.csv, contains lon,lat values from GhanaMUSurvey.csv with no other metadata.

 ##Legends/Metadata files:

 GhanaMUSurveyColDescriptions.csv, This file contains descriptions of all column labels used in GhanaMUSurvey.csv